Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Task Formulation

-where $l(s_\theta(u, i), \bar{y}_{ui})$ denotes the recommendation loss such as cross-entropy (CE) loss \cite{Goodfellow2016deep}.
-During inference, the trained recommender serves each user by ranking all items according to $Y_{u, i} = s_{\bar{\theta}}(u, i)$ and recommending the top-ranked ones.
+where $l(\cdot)$ denotes the recommendation loss such as cross-entropy loss \cite{Goodfellow2016deep}.
+During inference, the trained recommender model serves each user by ranking all items according to $Y_{u, i} = s_{\bar{\theta}}(u, i)$ and recommending the top-ranked ones to the user.

-\paragraph{Clickbait Issue.} Due to the gap between clicks and user satisfaction, the recommender will suffer from clickbait issue---items with attractive exposure features but disappointing content features will be frequently recommended.
-Assume that items $i$ and $j$ (\eg $item 2$ and $item 1$ in Fig. \ref{example}) both have interesting exposure features (\ie $e_i$ and $e_j$) for the user $u$, but $e_i$ is more attractive and the content features of item $i$ (\ie $t_i$) cannot satisfy the user, the clickbait issue means that item $i$ is ranked in front of item $j$, \ie
+\textbf{Clickbait Issue.} The clickbait issue is recommending items with attractive exposure features but disappointing content features frequently.
+Formally, given item $i$ with attractive exposure features but dissatisfying content, and item $j$ with less attractive exposure features and satisfying content, the clickbait issue happens if:

+where item $i$ ranks higher than item $j$.
+That is, items with more attractive exposure features (\eg $item 2$ in Figure \ref{example}) occupy the recommendation opportunities of items with satisfying content features (\eg $item 1$ in Figure \ref{example}).

-Consequently, the recommenders are biased to the items like $i$, which will hurt user experience and lead to more clicks with dislikes.
-And worse still, it forms a vicious spiral: in turn, such clicks aggravates the issue in future recommender training.
-Due to the unaffordable overhead to resolve such issue in recommender training (\eg cleaning such clicks with clickbait issue~\cite{Lu2018Between}), we explore the possibility of mitigating the clickbait issue when serving users, \ie debiasing reccommender inference with $Y_{u, i} < Y_{u, j}$.
-Since exposure features attract clicks while the combined item features affect user satisfaction, the core idea is to reduce the direct effect of exposure features on the prediction during inference.
+Consequently, the recommender models will recommend many items like $i$, which will hurt user experience and lead to more clicks that end with dislikes.
+And worse still, it forms a vicious spiral: in turn, such clicks aggravate the issue in future recommender training.
+In this work, we aim to break the vicious spiral by mitigating the clickbait issue during inference, \ie forcing $Y_{u, i} < Y_{u, j}$ for more user satisfaction rather than a higher CTR.
+Furthermore, we solve the problem based on click feedback only, \ie no post-click feedback is accessible during the recommender training.